havensmith/UTF8decoder/README.md

 # Unicode-UTF8 Byte Decoding in C
 Haven Smith<br/>
 ## How it Works
  This project is a program to read input bytes from a file, use these bytes to decode the Unicode character via UTF8, and count and record the occurrence of each character in the file.
-At the end of the file or when the file is closed, then it is writen to stdout the list of characters sorted by the number of times the characters appear in the input in order of greatest to least. note: some characters may be invisible but they shuold still be printed.
+At the end of the file or when the file is closed, then it is writen to stdout the list of characters sorted by the number of times the characters appear in the input in order of greatest to least.
  ![ExampleOut](/images/UTF-8.png)
 ### Translating Between UTF8 and Unicode
 - The high-order but in binary is always important.